outsinre/outsinre.github.com/_posts/2017-04-05-centos-rhel.md

 1. Fedora is a Linux distribution released under GPL.
 2. Red Hat, Inc. copy the source code from Fedora, make modifications, release it as Red Hat Enterprise Linux (RHEL) distribution.

    Due to GPL, Red Hat, Inc. is obligated to disclose RHEL source code.
+But Red Hat can make money from its professional after-sale services.
-3. CentOS (Community ENTerprise OS) is another Linux distribution built from the source of RHEL directly, with the intention of making CentOS binary compatible with RHEL (library versions are the same; binaries work on RHEL also work on CentOS).
+3. CentOS (Community ENTerprise OS) is a Linux distribution built from the source of RHEL directly without any modification, with the intention of making CentOS binary compatible with RHEL such that library versions the same and binaries work on RHEL also work on CentOS.
-   1. The main purpose of CentOS is to make RHEL available to pulbic users.
+   1. The main purpose of CentOS is to make RHEL available to pulbic users, benefitting from Red Hat's professional Linux service.
    2. Remove Red Hat, Inc. logo.
 4. Fedora - RHEL - CentOS.

-# YUM RPM
+# Module

+Module is a new packaging feature brought in from RHEL 8.

+1. Package

+   Traditional _.rpm_ file.
+2. Group and Environment

+   A large set of packages as a whole for specific system categories like X window, desktop, security, development, etc.
+3. Module is a collection of a few packages, as a logical unit for a specific project, like Php and Nginx.
+   1. Stream is the Version of a module, similar to Gentoo's slot.
+Only one stream is allowed to install.
+   2. Profile is the sub-functionality of a module, similar to Gentoo's tag.

+# rpm yum dnf

-The relation between *rpm* (Redhat Package Manager) command and *yum* (Yellow dog Updater, Modified) command is analogous to *dpkg* and *apt-get*.
+The relation between *rpm* (Redhat Package Manager) command and *yum* (Yellow dog Updater, Modified) command is analogous to *dpkg* and *apt-get*. *dnf* is the new version of *yum* with performance improvement and *module* feature.
+From RHEL 8 onwards, *dnf* replaces *yum* as the default manager.

-Basically, *yum* is more inteliggent than *rpm*. *rpm* wants to know the exact location of target *.rpm* file while *yum* only needs the package name. *yum* also takes care of dependencies.
+Basically, *yum* is more intelligent than *rpm*. *rpm* wants to know the exact location of target *.rpm* file while *yum* only needs the package name. *yum* also takes care of dependencies.
 However, *rpm* is somehow a lightweight tool with concise output.

 Check 'SPECIFYING PACKAGE NAMES' in the man page of *yum* to check how to pass globs arguments.
 The full name of a *.rpm* package is as follows:

 ```
-name-version-release.os.arch.rpm
+# <name>-<version>-<release>.<os>.<arch>.rpm

 vim-enhanced-7.4.160-4.el7.x86_64
 # name:     vim-enhanced